nikahmadz/central/README.md

 **[Prime](//nikahmadz.github.io/central/demo/prime)**
 **[Primer](//nikahmadz.github.io/central/demo/primer)**

-## Getting started
+## Get started

-Setup these files in your repository.
+Begin with these files in your repository.
 Then, [activate **GitHub Pages**](#activating-github-pages) to publish your website.

 - `_config.yml`